Security is paramount at Stuypend

 Customer users also confirm purchase amounts on their phone before the transfer is initiated, ensuring that payment amounts are correct.

 Finally, Stuypend limits the total amount of payments that can be made per day to $30 by default.
-This amount can be changed in the app’s settings.
+This amount can be changed in the app’s settings after entering your pin.

 All data transfers through Stuypend, and all the information that is stored on our servers are secured using strong encryption.